 This issue is covered in detail by John Bradley in his article “The problem with OAuth for Authentication”, this time focussing on Facebook Connect.

 Don’t get me started on ROPC.
 Just because this grant type contains user credentials, doesn’t mean the that the resulting token represents a user, or the act of a user authenticating.
 Instead, it is the impersonation of the user by the client application.
 Take a look at my rant on ROPC for more details.

 “Ah, but that could be worked around by…”

 If your answer to any of the above points starts with the above statement: Stop and take a look into OpenID Connect.
-OpenID Connect is an authentication protocol built on top of OAuth, is already widely adopted, and really does offer solutions to each of the points above.
+OpenID Connect is an identity protocol built on top of OAuth, is already widely adopted, and really does offer solutions to each of the points above.
 Please don’t make another MyOwnOAuth™.